schatzlab/appliedgenomics2019/assignments/assignment3/README.md

 - Q2b.
 Assume that the maximum number of occurrences of any 3-mer in the actual genome is 3 using the k-mers from Q1a.
 Write one possible genome sequence

 - Q2c.
-What is the longest repeat?
+What is the longest repeat? (use the same assumptions as Q2b)

 ### Question 3.
 BWT Encoding [10 pts]